Alosies/gitlab-mcp-server/README.md

 # GitLab MCP Server

-A Model Context Protocol (MCP) server that provides integration with GitLab's REST API.
-This server allows you to interact with GitLab projects, issues, merge requests, and more through the MCP protocol.
+A fully typed TypeScript Model Context Protocol (MCP) server that provides comprehensive integration with GitLab's REST API.
+This server allows you to interact with GitLab projects, issues, merge requests, pipelines, jobs, and more through the MCP protocol with complete type safety.

 ## Features